We are completely virtual

 - On our blogs: We publish informational and educational articles about VAW and interviews with activists, advocates, and survivors.

-- On our YouTube page: We regularly host livestreamed Google Hangouts with influencers including activists, authors, music artists, and other influencers speaking about VAW.
-All Hangouts are recorded and archived as well.
+- On our YouTube page: We regularly host livestreamed YouTube shows with influencers including activists, authors, music artists, and other influencers speaking about VAW.
+All shows are recorded and archived as a resource for parents, teachers, fandom, geeks et al.

-- On Facebook: We post news and articles about VAW from around the world.
+- On Facebook: We post news and articles about VAW from around the world to keep the general public informed about VAW.

 - On email: We help connect victims, advocates, activists, bystanders, journalists et al with online resources and information that they need.